Vidal Brujan Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 20th in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Royals' 5.19 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to allow 88 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Royals pitchers combine to give up 89 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- In his last time out on Sunday against the Los Angeles Angels, the right-hander tossed five innings, giving up four earned runs while surrendering eight hits.
+- In his most recent outing on Monday against the Detroit Tigers, the right-hander went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.